George Monck, 1st Duke of Albemarle: The Restoration

 By the end of 1659, England appeared to be drifting into anarchy, with widespread demands for new elections and an end to military rule.
 Monck declared his support for the Rump against the Republican faction led by Lambert, while co-ordinating with Sir Theophilus Jones, a former colleague in Ireland who seized Dublin Castle in late December.
 At the same time, he marched his army to the English border, supported by a force raised by former New Model Army commander Sir Thomas Fairfax.
 Outnumbered and unpaid, Lambert's troops melted away; on 2 February Monck entered London and in April elections were held for a Convention Parliament.

-While his backing was essential to the Restoration, modern historians question whether the policy was initiated by Monck as opposed to following majority opinion, which by now was overwhelmingly in favour of reinstating the monarchy.
-Although elected MP for Devon, external observers noted he had little interest in politics while the lack of a regional power base in England and the proposed reduction of the army mitigated his future influence.
+While his backing was essential to the Stuart Restoration, modern historians question whether the policy was initiated by Monck as opposed to following majority opinion, which by now was overwhelmingly in favour of reinstating the monarchy.
+Although he was elected MP for Devon, observers noted that he had little interest in politics, while his lack of a regional power base in England and the proposed reduction of the army worked against his future influence.
+It has also been suggested the Royalist sympathies of his wife played an important role in his decision.

-Nevertheless, the Declaration of Breda issued by Charles on 4 April 1660 was largely based on Monck's recommendations.
+Regardless of his motives, the Declaration of Breda issued by Charles on 4 April 1660 was largely based on Monck's recommendations.
 It promised a general pardon for actions committed during the civil wars and Interregnum, with the exception of the regicides, retention by the current owners of property purchased during the same period, religious toleration and payment of arrears to the army.
 Based on these terms, Parliament resolved to proclaim Charles king and invited him to return to England; he left Holland on 24 May and entered London five days later.